Skip to Content

 How to prepare the kitchen tile backsplash for Homax tile paint

 A lot of the Homax Tough as Tile kits come with gloves, steel wool and surface prep cleaner.
-Surface preparation (for any project) is key to giving it that long lasting finish.
+Surface preparation (for any project) is key to giving it that long lasting finish and to make the new paint stick.

 For those that didn’t buy a kit, follow the instructions from Homax on how to properly prepare the surface.